The Milgram Obedience Experiment

 receive a standard €40 fee (held to be equivalent to the $4.00 that Stanley Milgram gave to volunteers in his famous Obedience

-The contestants knew they would gain nothing.
-They were just happy and eager to participate in the development of a pilot game show.
+The contestants knew they would gain nothing beyond this.
+They were nevertheless typically just happy and eager to participate in the development of a pilot game show.

 Nick says he got the idea for the project after stumbling across an episode of the French version of The Weakest Link.
 The willingness of the adult contestants